 What to Eat in Switzerland – the Main Dish

-Chicken Vol-au-Vent is a savory Swiss dish where the vol-au-vent is the hollow case of puff pastry filled with a creamy chicken and mushroom filling.
+Chicken Vol-au-Vent is a savory typical Swiss dish where the vol-au-vent -a hollow shell of puff pastry – is filled with a creamy chicken and mushroom filling.
 You can purchase the pastry shells in any grocery store, as well as the pre-made pastetli filling ready to serve in cans.
 It’s an easy meal to make in a rental apartment or chalet, accompanied by a side salad.

 Berner platte is a specialty in the German speaking Bern canton that’s heavy on the meat.
 Perfect for hungry diners, the “Bernese Platter” includes a range of meat and sausages, including ham, beef, smoked bacon, tongue, along with boiled potatoes and sauerkraut.
 This is feast food.